-Second, if the K-1 Petition is approved, USCIS will send the information to the National Visa Center (NVC).
+Second, if the K-1 Petition is approved, USCIS will send the information to Department of State (DOS) the National Visa Center (NVC).
 The NVC will send the approved K-1 petition to the Consulate or Embassy where the beneficiary is residing.

 To obtain permanent residency, K-1 visa fiancé files Form I-485 to adjust status to a conditional permanent resident after the valid marriage.

 How long is the K-1 fiance visa valid?

 If it is not used within 4 months the K-1 visa will expire.
 USCIS will not re-open expired K-1 petitions unless there is a clear error regarding statutory eligibility in the record at the time of the original adjudication of the petition.

 K-1 can apply for work permit on Form I-765 only after entering on K-1 visa.
 It takes about 90-120 days to obtain an EAD.
 It means that K-1 immigrant can file I-765 before he or she gets married to US citizen.
 One cannot apply for work permit while still in outside of the U.S.

 The K-2 visa is meant to allow the unmarried, under 21, minor child of an alien classified as K-2 to accompany the K-1 to the U.S.